Robur LO 1801 A: Technical description

 The LO 1801 A is a light, 1.8 tonne, two-axle, all-wheel-drive, body-on-frame, forward control truck with single tyres.

-The frame has two U-section longitudinal members, as well as four tube, and two square-shaped crossmembers.
+The frame has two U-section longitudinal members, and four tube, and two square-shaped crossmembers.
 It comes with only few grease nipples.
 Both front and rear axles are leaf sprung rigid live axles, only the front axle has hydraulic shock absorbers.
 Differentials with a reduction of 6:35 were installed.
 The steering system is a worm-and-lever steering system.
 All four wheels come with 9.00—20 inch rims, 10—20 inch extra tyres, and drum brakes.
 Robur installed a dual-circuit braking system.
 The cab is made of steel, has front-hinged doors, a split windscreen, and split A-pillars with narrow windows for improved visibility.
 Unlike the LO 2501, which only seats three, the Robur LO 1801 A seats four.

 The gearbox is a manual, five-speed, dog-leg gearbox with synchromesh and helical gearing in gears 2–5.
 First and reverse are straight cut gears without synchromesh.
-The splitter gearbox is an unsynchronised, three-shaft gearbox with gearshift sleeves.
+The transfer box is an unsynchronised, three-shaft gearbox with gearshift sleeves.
 It has an on-road gear, an off-road gear, and an additional gear for switching front-wheel drive.
 A dry diaphragm-spring single-disc clutch, type T20K/DZ, transmits the torque from the engine to the gearbox.
 The LO 1801 A is powered by an air-cooled, straight-four, OHV, carburetted LO 4/1 otto engine.
 It displaces 3.3 litres, and is rated 70 PS.